quanvo87/Proxy2/README.md

     - [FontAwesome.swift](https://github.com/thii/FontAwesome.swift)

 - Database
-  - Built chat backend from scratch with [Firebase](https://firebase.google.com/)
+  - Built chat backend from scratch on top of [Firebase](https://firebase.google.com/)
   - Wrote [FirebaseHelper](https://github.com/quanvo87/FirebaseHelper), for safe and easy wrappers around common database functions
   - Flat data structure for more performant queries
   - Dealt with race conditions by checking if an invalid write occurred after the fact, then correcting the error